 - Assist the 4-H agent in the development, delivery, and evaluation of planned programs and experience various delivery modes

 3. How will the intern learn about the breadth of VCE and our various program areas?

-The intern will mainly work with the 4-H agent and one part-time wage Unit Support Staff person housed in Clarke to gain a better understanding of programs provided by VCE and the planning that goes into quality educational community-based programs.
-However, the intern will also have an opportunity to work with the FCS and ANR agents who serve Clarke through collaborative programs.
+The intern will mainly work with the 4-H agent and one Unit Support Staff person housed in Clarke to gain a better understanding of programs provided by VCE and the planning that goes into quality educational community-based programs.
+The intern will also have an opportunity to work with the FCS and ANR agents who serve Clarke through collaborative programs.
 The intern will also experience the breadth of VCE and what we do by spending time in the office answering questions and working with clientele, planning programs, and being immersed in the summer VCE schedule.

 - Job Description and Qualifications